What You Need to Know About Food Science Technician

 - Taste or smell foods or beverages to ensure that flavors meet specifications or to select samples with specific characteristics.

-Skills Needed to be a Food Science Technician
+Qualities of a Food Science Technician

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.